Background pattern

 If you take more Plenur than you should

 In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount taken.
-The symptoms of a possible overdose may include diarrhea, vomiting, fatigue, muscle weakness, lack of coordination, and dysarthria.
+Symptoms of a possible overdose may include diarrhea, vomiting, fatigue, muscle weakness, lack of coordination, and dysarthria.
 Finally, coma, generalized tonic-clonic seizures, circulatory collapse, etc. may occur.

-If you forgot to take Plenur
+If you forget to take Plenur

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

 If you interrupt treatment with Plenur